krish-sahni/crazyflie-firmware/README.md

 This project contains the source code for the firmware used in the Crazyflie range of platforms, including the Crazyflie 2.X and the Roadrunner.

+## Branch summaries:

+- `master` : The master branch for template code.
+This version of the firmware is mostly template code that can be flashed for normal usage.
+- `direct_feedback_control` : Use Motion capture directly for position and velocity feedback in the tracking controller.
+The custom control loop simply forwards calls to the default PID controller.
+This version of the firmware was designed to study the effects of motion capture rates on controller performance.
+-

 ### Crazyflie 1.0 support

 The 2017.06 release was the last release with Crazyflie 1.0 support.
 If you want